Table of Contents

 Sleep is the perfect illustration to describe the state of death.
 For after death a person: returns to dust (Psalms 104:29), knows nothing (Ecclesiastes 9:5), possesses no mental powers (Psalms 146:4), has nothing to do with anything on earth (Ecclesiastes 9:6), does not live (2 Kings 20:1), waits in the grave (Job 17:13), and continues not (Job 14:1, 2) till the resurrection of the dead at the end of time (John 5:28,29).

-The devil invented the popular belief that the dead are alive to deceive people.
+The devil invented the popular belief that the dead are alive in order that he may deceive people.
+This was his first lie to Eve, “You will not surely die” (Genesis 3:4) if you eat of the forbidden tree.
 Therefore, reincarnation, communication with spirits, and the “undying soul” are all false teachings.
 For these erroneous doctrines teach people that when you die you are not really dead but alive in another form.
-When people believe that, evil spirits that pose as their loved dead ones “working miracles” (Revelation 16:14) will lead them away from God’s Word (Matthew 24:24).

 In His service,